 If an automation is long, it can be helpful to use the "Run another Axiom" step to break things up into smaller sub steps, which can then be worked on individually.
 This can save a lot of waiting around for long automations to finish in order to test one small part of it.
 The "Run another Axiom" step does as it suggests - it loads and runs another Axiom automation currently saved in your account as though its steps were part of this one.

 Note that the sub-axiom has to be completely self-contained; it cannot use any data that is used in the parent automation.
 If you need to pass data between the parent axiom and its sub-axioms, you can write the data you want to pass to a Google Sheet.
 This can be quite powerful!

 # Try "Continue on error" to handle inconsistency

 In the settings page of Axiom (click the gear icon at the top of the Axiom Builder) there is an option called "Continue on error".
 This option can be very helpful if you have an automation which sometimes produces an error, but where this is expected behaviour.

 For example, sometimes a field might be missing on a form, but you'd like to continue with the rest of this automation anyway rather than stop dead.
 In these cases, "Continue on Error" can help you avoid a lot of difficult conditional checks.

 Although Axiom opens up a lot of possibilities, sometimes what you want to do can be difficult to figure out.
 When using Axiom you are building your own software, and this is great - but when things aren't behaving themselves it can be a tedious and frustrating experience.

-If you are struggling to get something to work, please send us an email at email@example.com, or fill in the support form, and we can give you some more specific pointers on your issue.
+If you are struggling to get something to work, please send us an email at firstname.lastname@example.org, or fill in the support form (opens new window), and we can give you some more specific pointers on your issue.
 We use Axiom a lot and know many tricks that might help!